A: We are a video content provider for visual artists and video creatives around the world.

 A: We deliver in MP4 video format encoded with H264 and 35 mbps bitrate.
 If your video player has trouble with this format, you can use the free program MPEG Streamclip: video converter for Mac & Windows to convert the loops to a supported format.

-A: For pro video loops we have the following membership plans: click here.
+A: The free plan is completely free.
+For pro video loops we have the following membership plans: click here.

 A: Please send us an e-mail using the form on the Contact page.